 Zambia I honestly found very dull.
 There are some more interesting routes to be found in the northeast of the country, but as I had to take a train straight to the capital of Lusaka due to my rear wheel collapsing, I was forced to miss these.
 The section I did ride was bland, empty and boring.
 There was nothing to see, and because everything was fenced I wasn’t even able wild camp.
 Towns were uniform and uninteresting.
-It was all thoroughly uninspiring.
+It was all pretty uninspiring, sorry to say.

 I had high expectations for Namibia, and it is undoubtedly one of the more notable countries I’ve cycled through.
 After months of flat, featureless landscapes it was an incredible joy to see mountains again.
 Namibia had some truly incredible sections, and it gave me some of the most spectacular scenery I’ve seen anywhere in the world.
 However, it also gave me plenty of long boring sections and I didn’t like the touristy vibe through much of the country.
-Most of all though, I was very disappointed by the fact that almost every single road I cycled in Namibia was fully fenced on both sides.
+I was also very disappointed by the fact that almost every single road I cycled in Namibia was fully fenced on both sides.
 Namibia is the second least densely populated country in the world and I had anticipated being able to camp wherever I wanted, but in fact, I almost always ended up having to stop beside the road instead.
 I could have jumped the fences, yes, but the fences nevertheless changed the feeling of the place.
 Perpetually surrounded by fences, Namibia never really felt properly wild, and this really bothered me.
 Namibian dirt roads are hard work, which adds to the adventure, but for the boring stretches it also really slows you down.
 Several sections in Namibia were a real grind.
-Overall Namibia is a country that I definitely would like to come back to with a bicycle, but I would be a lot more selective with my route choices and I don’t think I’d do it as a through-ride.
+Overall Namibia is a country that I definitely would like to come back to with a bicycle, but I would be a lot more selective with my route choices.
 I think the north of the country would offer far more adventure and off-the-beaten-path choices than the areas I rode through.

 To be fair, I can’t claim a whole lot of experience cycling in South Africa as it was right at the end and I was racing through, desperate just to reach Cape Town and finish off the continent.
 But South Africa is an incredible country to cycle, albeit one that does have some very legitimate safety concerns with the way things have been increasingly turning ugly.
 Things will hopefully improve in the future, but at present, I would be very careful about wild camping in much of the country.
 South Africa has huge potential as a bikepacking destination, so if things settle down I would love to come back to explore properly with my bicycle.

 I learned a lot about myself during my ride through Africa, and of course, I also learned a lot about Africa itself.
-That I learned so much is a redeeming feature which I value very highly, especially since, taken as a whole (as there were certainly many exceptions), I don’t think I found cycling Africa to be generally very enjoyable in the same way that all of the other continents have been.
+That I learned so much is a redeeming feature which I value very highly, especially since, taken as a whole (as there were certainly many exceptions), I don’t think I found cycling Africa to be quite as enjoyable as all of the other continents I've cycled.